ReactiveX/RxJava/README.md

 ### Schedulers

-RxJava operators don't work with `Thread`s or `ExecutorService`s directly but with so called `Scheduler`s that abstract away sources of concurrency behind an uniform API.
+RxJava operators don't work with `Thread`s or `ExecutorService`s directly but with so called `Scheduler`s that abstract away sources of concurrency behind a uniform API.
 RxJava 2 features several standard schedulers accessible via `Schedulers` utility class.

 - `Schedulers.computation()`: Run computation intensive work on a fixed number of dedicated threads in the background.
 Most asynchronous operator use this as their default `Scheduler`.
 - `Schedulers.io()`: Run I/O-like or blocking operations on a dynamically changing set of threads.